awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

  This feature currently isn't available for Aurora Serverless clusters\.

 **Note**
 You can save DB cluster snapshot data to Amazon S3 using the AWS Management Console, AWS CLI, or Amazon RDS API\.
-For more information, see [Exporting DB snapshot data to Amazon S3](USER_ExportSnapshot.md)\.
+For more information, see [Exporting DB cluster snapshot data to Amazon S3](aurora-export-snapshot.md)\.

 ## Giving Aurora MySQL access to Amazon S3<a name="AuroraMySQL.Integrating.SaveIntoS3.Authorize"></a>